Cormac-H/ISDM-Assignment1/Report.md

 + Increased revenue through the system’s ability to personalise the sale towards the customer

-+ Opportunity for the business to grow and expand due to the increased revenues cut in costs
++ Opportunity for the business to grow and expand due to the increased revenues and cut in costs

 Adverse effects for business if our system fails: